Juliusz Kossak: Life

-Juliusz Kossak grew up in Lwów, Poland.
+Juliusz Kossak grew up in Lwów (then known as Lemberg and ruled by Austria).
 He obtained a degree in law at the Lwów University encouraged by his mother.
 At the same time he studied painting with Jan Maszkowski and Piotr Michałowski.
 Beginning in 1844 Kossak worked on commissions for the local aristocracy in Małopolska, Podolia and Wolyn.
 He married Zofia Gałczyńska in 1855 and together they left for Paris where they spent five years.
 His sons were born there, the twin brothers: Wojciech and Tadeusz (on New Year's Eve 1856-1857) and the younger Stefan in 1858.
 The family came to Warsaw in 1860 where Kossak obtained a position as the head illustrator and engraver for Tygodnik Illustrowany magazine.
 They moved to Munich for a year and in 1868 settled in Kraków blessed with five children already.
 Kossak bought a small estate there, known as Kossakówka, famed for artistic and literary salon frequented by Adam Asnyk, Henryk Sienkiewicz, Stanisław Witkiewicz, Józef Chełmoński and many others.
 Juliusz Kossak lived and worked there till the end of his life.
 In 1880 he was awarded the Cross of Order of Merit by Emperor Franz Joseph of Austria-Hungary for his lifetime achievements as an artist.